 Depending on impact speed, accidents can damage motorcycles beyond repair.
 More importantly, riders and their passengers may not walk away from an avoidable accident.
 The Bradenton motorcycle accident attorneys at our firm understand the devastating nature of these wrecks.

-Permanent paralysis, traumatic brain injury, broken bones, and internal bleeding are possible.
+Permanent paralysis, traumatic brain injury accidents, broken bones, and internal bleeding are possible.
 Victims could face months, if not years, of medical treatment and physical therapy, too.
 Income generated from the injured person’s job will cease to come in.
 All this because one person was too careless to take a second look before passing or otherwise exercising proper caution behind the wheel.

 Dolman Law Group and Sibley Dolman work tirelessly to ensure that we litigate motorcycle accident claim in accordance with Florida law and our clients’ best interests.